Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Experiments

-We observe DeSSL provides both a better loss and ECE with the same accuracy for small $\lambda$.
+\textbf{CIFAR-10} We train a CNN-13 from \citet{tarvainen2017mean} on 5 different splits.
+We use $n_l = 4000$ and use the rest of the dataset as unlabelled.
+Models are then evaluated using the standard test samples.
+Results are reported in Figure \ref{fig:CIFAR}.
+We report the ECE in Appendix \ref{section:CIFAR}.
+The performance of both methods on CIFAR-100 with $nl = 10000$ are reported in Appendix \ref{section:CIFAR}.
+We observe DeSSL provides both a better cross-entropy and ECE with the same accuracy for small $\lambda$.
 For larger $\lambda$, DeSSL performs better in all the reported metrics.
 We performed a paired Student's t-test to ensure that our results are significant and reported the p-values in Appendix \ref{section:CIFAR}.
-The p-values indicates that for $\lambda$ close to 10, DeSSL is often significantly better in all the metrics.
-Moreover, DeSSL for large $\lambda$ provides a better loss and ECE than the complete case whereas SSL never does.
+The p-values indicate that for $\lambda$ close to 10, DeSSL is often significantly better in all the metrics.
+Moreover, DeSSL for large $\lambda$ provides a better cross-entropy and ECE than the complete case whereas SSL never does.

+\textbf{MedMNIST} is a large-scale MNIST-like collection of biomedical images.
+We selected the five smallest 2D datasets of the collection, for these datasets it is likely that the cluster assumption no longer holds.
+Results are reported in Appendix \ref{section:MNIST}.
+We show DePseudoLabel competes with PseudoLabel in terms of accuracy and even success when PseudoLabel's accuracy is less than the complete case.
+Moreover, DePseudoLabel is always better in terms of cross-entropy, so calibration, whereas PseudoLabel is always worse than the complete case.
+We focus on the unbalanced dataset DermaMNIST with a majority class and we compare the accuracy per class of the complete case, PseudoLabel and DePseudoLabel, see Figure \ref{fig:Derma}.
+In this context, PseudoLabel fails to learn correctly the minority classes as the majority class is over-represented in the pseudo labels.
+DePseudoLabel outperforms both the Complete Case and PseudoLabel in term of balanced accuracy.